Monetization and business models

 One way to enable a trial is to limit the functionality available in your trial version so that only certain features are available until the customer purchases the app.
 Determine which features should be limited before you begin coding, then make sure that your app only allows them to work when a full license has been purchased.

-You can also choose to offer a trial version (with either limited or full functionality) for a set amount of time.
+You can also choose to offer a free trial version (with either limited or full functionality) for a set amount of time.
 Unless the customer buys the app, it will stop working once the time period expires.
 You can select the time period for the trial when submitting your app to the Windows Store.

 For more about trial versions, see:

 You can sell content, other apps, or new app functionality (such as unlocking the next level of a game) from right within the app.
 You can place the options to make in-app purchases wherever it's convenient for your customers.
+Windows 8.1 adds support for consumable in-app purchases—items that can be purchased, used up, and then purchased again if desired.

 Note In-app purchases cannot be offered from a trial version of an app.

 Make sure you design your app in such a way that the features you want to sell are separate from the core experience.
 The app should maintain basic functionality, even if the customer does not make an extra purchase.
 For example, a note-taking app that asks your customer to pay extra for the ability to save notes won't be popular.
 Charging for features that are available at no cost in similar apps can also limit sales of your app.
-Make sure that your features are clearly worth the additional charge relative to the competition
+Make sure that your features are clearly worth the additional charge relative to the competition.

 Before you start writing code, think through your feature model so that you can keep the features that you intend to enable as in-app purchases as compartmentalized as possible.
 You want to make it easy to incorporate these features into your licensing model, while preventing your app from invoking them through other code paths.